 Two potential exercises for you: one, take a thesaurus and pick a word, and then use as many synonyms for that word in your writing as possible.
 The other option is to pick a word and use it as many times as you can.
 Either way, after you've written for fifteen minutes, post your completed practice in the comments.

 Need an alternative to the word “awesome.”
-Check out this FABULOUS (I really wanted to say awesome there) infographic from Laura of The Write Life:
+Check out this FABULOUS (I really wanted to say awesome there) infographic.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.